marcelm/cutadapt/doc/guide.rst

 A 3' adapter is a piece of DNA ligated to the 3' end of the DNA fragment you are interested in.
-The sequencer starts the sequencing process at the 5' end of the fragment and sequences into the adapter if the read length is large enough.
+The sequencer starts the sequencing process at the 5' end of the fragment and sequences into the adapter if the read is long enough.
 The read that it outputs will then have a part of the adapter in the end.
 Or, if the adapter was short and the read length quite long, then the adapter will be somewhere within the read (followed by other bases).